Botox during pregnancy: what you need to know

 A safer approach

 Interestingly, during pregnancy the body naturally produces 30–40% more blood.
 This can make the skin appear plumper, often softening fine lines and wrinkles.
-Many women notice they need cosmetic treatments less during this time.
+Many women find they need cosmetic treatments less during this time.

 Why Injectablesbooking.co.uk